psychemedia/storytelling-notes/pedlar-of-swaffham.md

 "Soon the bridge was silent, and the last to cross it had gone home; and he, notwithstanding his losses, tired out and sleepy, lay down and fell into a doze there; and, while he was dozing, there came by two men, and one of them, standing quite close by him, said to the other, 'The night is fine, the wind gentle, the stars clear!
 On such a night whoever were to collect the dew would be able to heal the blind.'

-' It is true,' answered the other; 'but none know of it.'
+'It is true,' answered the other; 'but none know of it.'
 And they passed on, quietly as they had come.
 Thereupon up rose the beggared farmer, and with basin and cup set about collecting the dew; and in a very short time performed with it the most wonderful cures; finally curing the daughter of a neighbouring Emperor who had been blind from her birth, and whom her grateful father gave to him at once in marriage, since directly she set eyes on him she loved him." `[This story was communicated by "W.F." to the St. James s Gazette, March 15th, 1888.
 Its continuation, in order to point a moral, does not belong to the real story, which is contained in the part I have quoted.]`

 ![Pedlar of Labeth](images/pedlar-lambeth.png)